 Figure 4.
-Example of a SAN Volume Controller in a fabric

-A cluster of SAN Volume Controller nodes is connected to the same fabric and presents virtual disks (VDisks) to the host systems.
-You create these VDisks from units of space within a managed disk (MDisk) group.
-An MDisk group is a collection of MDisks that are presented by the storage subsystems (RAID controllers).
+Example of a SAN Volume Controller cluster in a fabric collection of MDisks that are presented by the storage subsystems (RAID controllers).
 The MDisk group provides a storage pool.
 You specify how each group is created, and you can combine MDisks from different manufacturers' controllers in the same MDisk group.